-Many households have automatic watering systems that are pre-programmed to water the lawn every day or every other day, for anywhere between ten and thirty minutes.
+Many households have automatic watering systems programmed to water the lawn every day or every other day, for anywhere between 10 and 30 minutes.
 This is not ideal, as it allows the surface of the lawn to dampen, but prevents water from penetrating to deeper roots.
-This can cause rot, fungal growth, and generally unhealthy grass.
+This can cause roots to remain shallow, which encourages rot, fungal growth, and generally unhealthy grass.

-At the same time, watering by hand is not only impractical, it is next to impossible.
-To optimize your existing sprinkler, instead consider changing your programming so that it only waters every few days, but for a longer amount of time.
-A deep soaking provided less often is better than a light splash every single day.
-You really only need to water your garden two or three days a week, and even less during rainy periods.
+At the same time, watering by hand is not only impractical, but it is also next to impossible.
+To optimize your existing sprinkler, consider changing your programming so that it only waters every few days, but for a longer amount of time.
+A deep soaking provided less often is better than a light splash every day.
+You really only need to water your garden two or three days a week, and less often during rainy periods.

 2. Purchase a rain gauge